jonjonsson/Emby-MDBList-Collection-Creator/README.md

 ### Version 1.3
 Optionally set sort names of items so that the newest items show first in the collection.

+### Version 1.4
+Optionally refresh metadata for newly added media.
+Added 2 scripts to backup IsWatched and Favorites for all users.

 ## Frequently Asked Questions